CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 /// type=SS, answer=[2]

-Which `PDO_PGSQL DSN` element holds the name of the user?
+Which DSN parameter holds the name of the user?

 - `name`